A nice pic of a couple on the beach

 Response: “Maybe, but the problem with you is that you have not!”

 I do not know where I heard this, but to me, both are right, and both are wrong.
 There is sitting on the fence for you!
 The interaction highlights the challenges couples face when two separate lives come together with money being a flashpoint for many.
-Conflict over money is the highest cause of divorce in the US and the UK at least, and possibly many other places too.
+Fighting about money is the highest cause of divorce in the US and the UK at least and possibly many other places too.

 Getting married has legal and financial implications.
 Before getting married or cohabiting, should you think about the way it is going to be at a practical level before taking the plunge?